Under the SSAM guidelines, its expected that third party add-ons that integrate with a DSP will self assess against the following security standards.

 Security requirements for add-ons

-The aim of these standards is to create a minimum security environment to protect client data and increase the overall security between third party apps and DSPs.
+The aim of these standards is to create a minimum security environment to protect client data and increase the overall security between third party add-ons and DSPs.
 Find more information about each of the specifications below.

 |Security Requirement||Security Specifications/Guidelines|